GU4243-ADS/spring2018-project1-yujiehu/README.md

 ![image](figs/unnamed-chunk-38-1.png)

-Separate dataset into train and test.
+Separated dataset into train and test.